fuzzySi/processing/README.md

 # processing
 random processing files
 Not much useful to see here, I'm afraid - just learning github.
+#
+simple reaction time game to test the pins on a raspberry pi with processing.
-2 files - 1 demo to show how to draw a sine wave - used building a LFO the other draws Mr Smiley.
+1 demo to show how to draw a sine wave - used building a LFO one draws Mr Smiley.